axonasif/dotsh/README.md

   - Launch gitpod workspaces automatically inside a [local terminal emulator via `ssh://`](#how-to-automatically-launch-gitpod-workspaces-inside-your-local-terminal-emulator) to skip all the manual steps to SSH from your terminal emulator (i.e manually copying the ssh command and running it on the terminal).
 - This repo features **[live testing of dotfiles](#how-to-live-test-changes)** within your existing Gitpod workspace itself so that you can prototype quickly.
 - Works both locally and on Gitpod.
+- Uses your favorite shell on Gitpod task-terminals while perseving bash/posix compatibility with the task scripts.

 # How to use on Gitpod